zhanglydia/TeammaeT/README.md

 The current position is a treasure or there are no legal moves.

 ## English or pseudocode description of algorithm
+'
+If current position is treasure, return true
+If there are no legal moves, return false

+Iterate through the legal moves, recurse

+'

 ## class(es), with fields and methods